A wired Ethernet and a Wifi extender are awesome for getting an internet connection wherever you want.

 I don’t think you’ll have that many issues with a WIFI Extender for everyday tasks.
 I want to use my WIFI extender while running small devices or smartphones & tablets, and for working on the laptop, it is best to use an Ethernet cable.

 As a note, I suggest you check your Internet provider before having an Ethernet cable.
 Because often you may have problems with the network provider and other stuff and then think it is because of WIFI.

-Often people think of having both connections at the same time, but that is not a good idea for anyone.
+People often think of having both connections simultaneously, but that is not a good idea for anyone.